b-steve/ascr/README.md

 ```
 This can take a little while.

 * This package has not been widely tested on all platforms.
-If there are any errors in the above tests please get in touch using the contact details below.
+If there are any errors with the installation or in the above tests please get in touch using the contact details below.

 * Note that this R package does not require an ADMB installation.